keensam04/mlops-titanic/README.md

 ```

 ### Argo Workflows
-Argo is an open-source project created by Intuit.
+Argo is an open-source project created by **Intuit**.
 It is a collection of open source tools for Kubernetes to run workflows, manage clusters, and do GitOps right.
 Learn more [here](https://argoproj.github.io/)

 Argo workflows is the container-native workflow engine for orchestrating parallel jobs on Kubernetes.
 Learn more [here](https://argo-workflows.readthedocs.io/en/latest/).